jbiatek/BSGRulebook/rulebook.md

 2. Draw and resolve Crossroads cards:

-    The current player shuffles the Crossroads deck and deals each player 1 card.
-Each player secretly looks at theirs, and selects 1 Trauma token to play facedown next to their Crossroads card.
+    1. The current player shuffles the Crossroads deck and deals each player 1 card.
+    2. Each player secretly looks at theirs, and selects 1 Trauma token to play facedown next to their Crossroads card.
 The indicated icon is the result that will be resolved.

-    - A player with no Trauma tokens may simply select either result when the card is revealed.
+        - A player with no Trauma tokens may select either result when the card is revealed.

-    Once all players have made their selection, the current player reveals their card and token.
+    3. Once all players have made their selection, the current player reveals their card and token.
 The chosen result is resolved, and the next player reveals their choice.

     - Resolve any executions normally when they occur, but the executed player's Crossroads card and token choice remain.
 3. The Trial/Boxing the Line